ilGhera/wc-importer-for-danea/readme.txt

 **NEW ON THIS VERSION**

-* Shop manager now can handle the plugin options.
-* Better tabs navigation.
-* (Premium) Now you can import/ update products directly from Danea (Ctrl+P)
+* Update users imported if already present.
-* (Premium) Danea sizes and colors now are imported as Woocommerce variations.
+* (Premium) Danea tax classes imported during synchronization.
+* (Premium) Choose which Danea menu list use for the Woocommerce regular price, and a second one for the sell price.
+* (Premium) Import product weight and dimension from Danea, gross or net.
+* (Premium) Use part of the Danea product description for the short description in Woocommerce.
-* (Premium) Choose if import also product images.
+* (Premium) Exclude product description in update synchronizations.
-* (Premium) Woocommerce variations previously exported, now are imported correctly linked to the parent product.
-* (Premium) Now are imported also the subcategories.
+* (Premium) New products imported can now be published directly.
-* (Premium) Using the supplier as post author is now an option.

 **ITALIANO**